What is a Contact Lens?

-- Ideal fitting in which contact lens floats on precorneal tear film.
+- Ideal fitting in which contact lens floats on the precorneal tear film.

 - There is no pooling of dye (tears) anywhere.

-- Contact lens doesn’t touch the surface of the cornea.
+- The contact lens doesn’t touch the surface of the cornea.

-- With each blink movements of contact lens are sufficient for tear exchange.
+- With each blink movements of the contact lens are sufficient for tear exchange.

 - Also known as TIGHT fitting.

-- Contact lens touches the cornea at periphery.
+- Contact lens touches the cornea at the periphery.

-- There is pooling of dye (tears) at the center of cornea.
+- There is the pooling of dye (tears) at the centre of the cornea.

-- With each link, there are little movements of contact lens causing inadequate tear exchange.
-This leads to corneal hypoxia (Lack of oxygen supply to cornea).
+- With each link, there are few movements of the contact lens causing inadequate tear exchange.
+This leads to corneal hypoxia (Lack of oxygen supply to the cornea).

 - Also known as LOOSE fitting.

-- Contact lens touches the cornea ats center.
+- Contact lens touches the cornea ats centre.

-- There is pooling of dye (tears) at the periphery.
+- There is the pooling of dye (tears) at the periphery.

-- With each blink, the movements of a contact lens on cornea are more than normal.
+- With each blink, the movements of a contact lens on the cornea are more than normal.

-- There is adequate tear exchange and no risk of corneal hypoxia.
+- There are adequate tear exchange and no risk of corneal hypoxia.

 - Excessive movements of contact lens give foreign body sensation and patient feels uncomfortable and takes more time to adjust with the lens.

-How does cornea get oxygen supply while using contact lens?
+How does the cornea get oxygen supply while using a contact lens?